 A person in a healthy relationship cares deeply about their loved one, but not to an unhealthy degree.
 Crucially, they do not define themselves by the care they provide.
 If their loved one exhibits negative or harmful behaviours, they help without enabling.
 They care and nurture, but doing so is not their reason for existence.
 They do not rely on validation from other people to feel happy.
 People in healthy relationships are fine when they are by themselves.

 Partners of people with borderline personality disorder often fall into a caretaker role.
 Being the sane one or the responsible one gives the codependent a sense of worth.
 Codependents also make ideal partners for narcissists who have an overwhelming need to feel important and special.
 In these cases, we can refer to codependents as co-narcissists.
 Co-narcissists are appealing to narcissists because they are attentive, obedient, and prioritise the narcissist’s needs above their own.
 Co-narcissist parents may even choose to stay in a relationship with a harmful narcissist instead of leaving to protect their children.
 Predictably, co-narcissist parents may develop codependent relationships with their kids, too.

-Other personality disorders frequently observed in partners of codependents include attention-deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and manic bipolar disorder.
+Other mental health issues frequently observed in partners of codependents are mood disorders, including attention-deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and manic bipolar disorder.